AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

 ---
 title: AEM Sites
-description: Create and configure the AEM Sites preset in the Web Editor and generate AEM Sites output for DITA map, selected topics, and linked topics.
+description: Create and configure the AEM Sites preset in the Map cosole and generate AEM Sites output for DITA map, selected topics, and linked topics.
 feature: Publishing
 role: User
 exl-id: f3657268-9dee-43af-b643-499dbc3ca948
 ---
 # AEM Sites preset in the Map console

-You can create AEM Sites preset from the Editor and configure them to generate the AEM Sites output.
+You can create AEM Sites preset from the Map console and configure them to generate the AEM Sites output.
 AEM Sites output is based on the composite components mapping along with the `guides-components`, facilitating efficient content creation and management.

 Experience Manager Guides provides predefined templates for creating AEM Sites.
 These presets help you ensure consistency in content layout and structure.
 - [Create home pages](../cs-install-guide/download-install-aem-sites-templates-cs.md#create-a-home-page-using-the-template) based on these predefined templates.